Plane in flight

 • Log into your TrueBlue account to request miles, or learn more about the program here

-You’ll need your ticket number and TrueBlue number (or maybe flight confirmation code if you don’t have the latter) to request missing miles from a JetBlue flight or TrueBlue partner.
+You’ll need to log into your TrueBlue account and input your ticket number to request missing miles from a JetBlue flight or TrueBlue partner.

 Southwest Airlines planes lined up on the tarmac at an airport while another flight takes off.